PEER: Unified Process-Outcome Reinforcement Learning for Structured Empathetic Reasoning: Experiments

-During GRPO training, reward model evaluates each output in real time.
-UnifiReward's multi-turn structure increases the number of evaluations, slightly extending training time.
-Figure~\ref{fig:analysis} (b) shows that UnifiReward increases average training time per round by only 0.004 seconds, a 12.5\% overhead compared to PRM+ORM.
-This marginal cost is acceptable given the performance gains in both judgment consistency and reward accuracy.
+During GRPO training, the reward model evaluates each output online.
+Although the multi-turn structure of UnifiReward introduces additional evaluation steps, the resulting computational overhead remains small.
+As shown in Figure~\ref{fig:analysis} (b), UnifiReward increases the average training time per round by only 0.003 seconds, corresponding to an 8.8\% overhead compared with PRM+ORM.
+Considering the gains in both consistency and reward accuracy, this additional cost is modest and practically acceptable.